 I am also a great fan of putting on a show.
-Students in my school, and many many other schools, have severe communication difficulties. receptive language is impaired, reading and comprehension skills as we understand them limited.
+Students in my school, and many many other schools, have severe communication difficulties and sensory needs. receptive language is impaired, reading and comprehension skills as we understand them limited.
 So why would someone sitting up front reading a book be in any way engaging or enjoyable?

 Well it can be!
 You choose from your toolbox of teaching strategies, audio, visual, smells, taste, temperature, props, costumes, musical instruments, the list goes on.
 The image below is a display we made to do some poetry and sea shanties linked to Pirates.
 A cardboard cannon, flags and sails.

 Storytelling: Immersive Environments

 What this creates is the beginnings of an immersive environment.
 Children with communication difficulties will not take in everything you say.
 Whether you say it fast, slow, support with signing etc so this all encompassing approach ensures a higher level of engagement and enjoyment.
 No child will take in anything you say if you do not deliver it in a way that grips them.